 This article first appeared in the Christian Research Journal, volume 29, number 06 (2006).
-For further information or to subscribe to the Christian Research Journal please click here.
+For more information about the Christian Research Journal, click here.

 The list of titles from “emerging” authors such as Brian McLaren and Donald Miller is lengthy, so the release of yet another book in the same vein is hardly news.
 Frequently Avoided Questions is noteworthy, however, because one of its authors is the son of pastor Chuck Smith, the highly regarded Bible teacher and founder of the Calvary Chapel movement.
 Those who are familiar with the doctrinal tensions between the “emerging church” movement and more traditional groups such as Calvary Chapel will be especially interested in whatever contrast there may be between the positions of Chuck Smith, Jr., and his father, and readers of this book will find that contrast firmly in place.

 Smith, Jr., and Matt Whitlock (a representative with Youth With A Mission) have a worthy goal in the book: to equip Christians to dialogue about their faith more effectively in a changing, post‐Christian culture.
 In an engaging format, they offer a point/counterpoint dialogue as they tackle questions about evangelism, requirements for salvation, homosexuality, and the church’s role in society.
 The book’s title seems presumptuous—these questions have not been avoided, after all; they just have been answered in ways the authors no longer find acceptable—but it never hurts to revisit our approaches to ultimate issues and see how they can be improved.